GIScience/osmalert/docs/blogPost.md

 ## Conclusion

-The application implements basic functionalities to get noticed when there are changes in Open Street Map data within a given time interval.\
+The application implements basic functionalities to get noticed when there are changes in Open Street Map data within a given time interval via e-mail.
+This supports the work of humanitarian organisations and has the potential to expand the field of application and analysis on OSM data.\
-For further development the application can be extended to detect vandalism in OSM.
+For further development the number of users that changed something can be used to extend the application to detect vandalism in OSM.